Medical Manuscript Submission Services | Bio-Medical Research experts

 Today, the 0.05 value has become a type of ‘magic threshold’ or ‘limbo bar’ that endows scientific results with importance if they manage to pass below it.
 Results that don’t pass this arbitrary cut-off value are deemed ‘insignificant’ and hidden away, never to see the light of publication.

-The need for small p-values to validate the significance of research has even lead some to ‘p-hacking‘.
+The need for small p-values to validate the significance of research has even led some to ‘p-hacking‘.
 This regrettable practice, also known as ‘data fishing’ or ‘snooping’, involves fiddling with data in order to attain low p-values.
 This, essentially, is cheating.

 Below are five of the most common errors surrounding the p-value.
 To better understand them, it will be useful to keep in mind the following definition:

-The p-value is the likelihood of obtaining the observed, or more extreme, data results, when the null hypothesis is true.
+The p-value is the likelihood of obtaining the observed, or more extreme, data results when the null hypothesis is true.

 Common Misconceptions about the P-Value